mathantunes/go-sam-template/README.md

 # go-sam-template

-## This repo can be used as a guideline for developing golang SAM projects with a DDD approach to serverless
+## This repo can be used as a guideline for developing golang SAM projects with a DDD approach to serverless.

+It implements pretty much a non-sense service that if deployed on AWS will generate a lambda function and an API gateway with a get method.

 ### App